matthiask/django-user-payments/docs/processing.rst

     from django.core.management.base import BaseCommand

     from user_payments.processing import process_unbound_items, process_pending_payments
+    # Remove this line if you're not using subscriptions:
+    from user_payments.user_subscriptions.models import Subscription, SubscriptionPeriod

     # Import the processors defined above
     from yourapp.processing import with_stripe_customer, please_pay_mail